developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/settings/index.md

 Importing a Profile enables settings created elsewhere to quickly be activated on a device.
 This enables organizations to develop and fine-tune Profiles in a test lab, for example, before exporting and deploying them to the field or across an enterprise.
 See [Export a Profile](#exportaprofile) for more information.

 While the Profile importing _process_ is similar to that of the Configuration file, the Profile _itself_ is very different.
-A Profile is a single group of settings that control how DataWedge will behave with one or more specific applications and devices.
+A Profile is a single group of settings from an individual profile that control how DataWedge will behave with one or more specific applications and devices.
 A Config file can contain numerous Profiles as well as other DataWedge settings.

 **Importing a Config file overwrites all previous DataWedge settings and Profiles**.
 Importing a Profile simply adds the imported Profile to the list of available Profiles on the device.
 If a Profile exists on the device with the same name as the one being imported, the existing Profile will be modified by the imported one.